SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/communication_arrangement.md

     a) In the Technical Data part check the **Inbound Only** box.

     a) Set a Logical System and a Business System ID.
-(3 digit ID e.g S4H)
+(3 character ID e.g S4H)

       ![Communication System](./img/s4c_communication_system_basic.png)